Shloka-Patel/Experiment---17/README.md

 ### Theory
 A linked list is a fundamental data structure.
 It mainly allows efficient insertion and deletion operations compared to arrays.
 Like arrays, it is also used to implement other data structures like stack, queue and deque. <br>
+Linked lists come in several types, including: <br>

+<ol><li>ingly Linked List: Each node points to the next node in the sequence.</li>
+<li>Doubly Linked List: Each node has pointers to both the next and the previous node.</li>
+<li>Circular Linked List: The last node points back to the first node, forming a circle.</li></ol>

 <b>Comparison of Linked List and Arrays</b>